Uncategorized

 I am very pleased with the sound, especially on my voice.

-What currently occupies your life?
+What currently occupies your time and energy?

 Living in France in a beautiful part of the World I’m inspired by nature and the open air, and spend time walking in the hills!
 Also playing a bit of tennis.